Waste Treatment Government Contracts in California

 Waste Treatment in California

-The top Waste Treatment Services markets in California as of Q2 2026 are: Winterhaven (4 opportunities, 31% of state activity); Benicia (3 opportunities, 23% of state activity); San Diego (3 opportunities, 23% of state activity).
-Winterhaven leads by a factor of 1.3× over the second-ranked city, Benicia, reflecting federal installation density and agency office concentration in the Winterhaven metro.
-The statewide average is 2 opportunities per city across 6 markets.
+The top Waste Treatment Services markets in California as of Q2 2026 are: Unknown (5 opportunities, 25% of state activity); San Diego (4 opportunities, 20% of state activity); Winterhaven (4 opportunities, 20% of state activity).
+Unknown leads by a factor of 1.3× over the second-ranked city, San Diego, though the gap between top markets is narrow enough that competitive dynamics shift quarter to quarter.
+The statewide average is 3 opportunities per city across 8 markets.

 Looking ahead, 10 Waste Treatment Services contracts in California are entering recompete windows, valued at an estimated $481.6M combined.
 Of these, 10 carry high takeover signals — meaning the incumbent's position is vulnerable based on the agency's historical vendor switching patterns.
 For contractors planning their California pipeline, these recompetes represent the highest-probability wins: existing requirements with defined scopes, incumbent performance data on record, and established funding lines.